 In 2013, Sea Star Wasting Disease killed large numbers of sea stars on the West Coast of North America, from Mexico to Alaska.
 Sea stars are important predators of invertebrates that live in the kelp forests.
 The loss of these predators added another stressor that would later contribute to a sea urchin population expansion.
 Purple sea urchin densities are now greater than 60 times their historic density in northern California.
 With their uncontrolled growth, they out-compete other species, such as abalone, for space and food.

 Abalone numbers have also declined in places, partly because of poachers.
 Gangs and syndicates take abalone out on a large scale unconcerned about law enforcement.
 At the cost of $125 per pound, poachers fill their sacks to supply a booming illegal restaurant trade.

 Poachers not only disregard quotas but also ignore the size of the species.
-Most California abalones mature at between 3 and 7 years of age and may live for 35 to 54 years.
+Most California abalones mature between 3 and 7 years of age and may live for 35 to 54 years.
 It can take 12 years or more for abalone on the north coast to grow to legal size for harvest.
-Thus, undersized abalone has not had an opportunity to reproduce.
+Thus, the undersized abalone has not had an opportunity to reproduce.

 Further, the abalone is not able to coagulate their blood.
 The diver must measure the abalone prior to taking it off its rocky perch.
 To do otherwise damages the flesh of the animal making recovery impossible.
 Basically, the diver causes the abalone to bleed to death.